tramarobin/fctSnPM/README.md

 * `Post hoc` for the post-hoc analysis.

 Each folder is composed of two different types of files :
-* `.m` files in which all data and statistical analysis can be found
+* `.mat` files in which all data and statistical analysis can be found
 * `.TIF` and `.fig` files representing the statistical analysis on different graphics.

 ### ANOVA folder ###
-`anova.m` file is composed of different fields (same for 1D and 2D) :
+`anova.mat` file is composed of different fields (same for 1D and 2D) :
 * `type` is the type of ANOVA performed
 * `effectNames` is a structure (one cell for each effect) that represent the names of the effects tested (mains and interactions)
 * `alpha` is the alpha risk used for the anova